mmcc007/sylph/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Sylph)

 # _Sylph_
-_Sylph_ is a command line utility for running Flutter integration and end-to-end tests on pools of real iOS and Android devices in the cloud. _Sylph_ runs on a developer mac or in a CI environment.
+_Sylph_ is a command line utility for running Flutter integration and end-to-end tests on pools of real iOS and Android devices in the cloud. _Sylph_ runs on mac, linux and windows and also in a CI environment.

+_Sylph_ works with AWS Device Farm for up to hundreds of Android and iOS devices in a single run.

 # Installation
 ```